tomgxz/Kraken/README.md

         (If locked, pass)
             (Display unlock button)
         (Check for attributes to determine functionality)
-            (If styleable, populate style area with relevant options) (Listen for hovers and selects to add styling) (Listen for deselection of element to update styles) (If draggable, listen for click and hold) (If resizable, listen for hover over bottom border) (Display a resize toggle and listen for click and hold) (Append necessary selected tags)
+            (If styleable, populate the style area with relevant options) (Listen for hovers and selects to add styling) (Listen for deselection of element to update styles) (If draggable, listen for click and hold) (If resizable, listen for hover over the bottom border) (Display a resize toggle and listen for click and hold) (Append necessary selected tags)
 ```